-- L&I waives late penalties and interest if qualifying businesses pay their premiums within 90 days.
+L&I waives late penalties and interest if qualifying businesses pay their premiums within 90 days of the due date.
 Penalties and interest may be applied for longer payment periods.

-- In some cases, the payment plan may be renegotiated if a business goes deeper into financial distress.
+In some cases, you may renegotiate the payment plan if your business goes deeper into financial distress.

 How do I take advantage of the Employer Assistance Program?

-- File your quarterly report no later than July 31, and pay what you can at the time you file.
+- File your quarterly report as soon as possible, and pay what you can at the time you file.